A compact symmetric radio source born at one-tenth the current age of the Universe: Data and Methods

 \section{Data and Methods}

 VLBI data from five epochs were used for the study in this paper, see Table \ref{tab:obs} for observational details.
 Four epochs were obtained from the Astrogeo VLBI database\footnote{Astrogeo database maintained by L. Petrov: \url{http://astrogeo.org/}.}.
 This database is mainly used for geodesy and astrometry studies \citep[e.g.,][]{2002ApJS..141...13B}.
 Most of these observations were made in the snapshot mode at 2 and 8 GHz dual frequencies.
-The phase of the visibility data has been calibrated, so we only need to import the downloaded data into the Difmap software package \citep{1997ASPC..125...77S} for self-calibration and imaging.
-Another epoch of data was observed with the Very Long Baseline Array (VLBA) at 8.4 GHz on March 19, 2017 among a project (code: BZ064) of studying the jet structure and proper motion of a high-redshift AGN sample.
-The VLBA observation and data processing are described elsewhere (Zhang et al. in prep.).
-In this paper, the calibrated data are used directly for further analysis.
-We performed mapping with natural weights and obtained the highest resolutions of 0.8 mas\footnote{1 mas corresponds to a projected size of $\sim$6.8 pc.} at 8.4 GHz and 3.7 mas at 2.3 GHz, respectively.
-The data on March 19, 2017 had the longest integration time and the broadest bandwidth, and obtained the lowest image noise of 0.1 mJy beam$^{-1}$.
+The phase of the visibility data has been calibrated, so we only need to import the downloaded data into the \textsc{Difmap} software package \citep{1997ASPC..125...77S} for self-calibration, imaging and model fitting.